arrow-kt/arrow-website/content/docs/learn/typed-errors/from-either-to-raise.md

 Another advantage of the `Raise` DSL is that you don't need all of those new combinators.
-The regular `map` on lists is enough — although you need to remember to `bind` the values to "inject" the errors.
+The regular `map` on lists is enough — although you need to remember to `bind` each of the values.

 ```kotlin
 fun foos(xs: List<Int>) = either {